Item Sales Report

 < "percentage value": You will see the discounted data in the sales report that is less than the inserted percentage value.

-As per Figure 4.6.3, the condition is set up: > 10% (greater than 10%).
-So, the sales data will appear when the discount value is greater than 10% in the sales transaction.
+As per Figure 4.7.3, the condition is < 20% (less than 10%).
+So, the sales data will appear when the discount value is less than 20% in the sales transaction.

-When the items are sold with a low margin, it means a lower retail price than the cost, and the margin could be reflected as negative.
-You can check the positive or negative margin sales report using the Margin Type filter option.
+When items are sold with a low margin, the retail price is lower than the cost, and the margin could be negative.
+Using the Margin Type filter option, you can check whether the sales report shows a positive or negative margin.

 Positive Margin

-You will see the "$ Margin" and "% Mgn" with positive values only.
+Only the "$ Margin" and "% Mgn" with positive values will be seen.

 Negative Margin